-Frog on a rock at freycinet national park near Strahan Village
+Frog on a rock at Freycinet national park near Strahan Village

 Wildlife - Lizards, Snakes and Frogs

-A Lizard captured in The National Park near Strahan Village
+A lizard captured in The National Park near Strahan Village

 In spite of the island’s generally cool climate, Tasmania is home to a number of reptile species, ranging from small, jewel coloured skinks, to frogs and three species of snake.
 Tasmanian reptiles are active mainly during the warm summer months.